xyuae/Fullstack-project-quality-indicator/README.md

 ## Methodology
 Build the REST API system using express and mongo db.
-We're going to use mocha and chai along with supertest to runt inegration test against our api.
+We're going to use mocha and chai along with supertest to run integration test against our api.
 Install testing environment:
 ```
 npm i -g mocha
+npm i -D supertest chai
 ```

 ## Plan and Milestone